PKopel/AnimalEvolution/README.md

 ## User Manual

 ### Running program
-To start the program download "runnable" directory and run in it "java -jar AnimalEwolution.jar".
+To start the program download "runnable" directory and run in it "java -jar AnimalEvolution.jar".

 ### World parameters
 You can define custom world parameters in "parameters.json" file as in the example: